Iowa Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Iowa

-In this section, we provide statistics and information about the job outlook for private detectives and investigators in Iowa as a proxy for bounty hunters, because the Bureau of Labor Statistics does not gather information on bounty hunting.
-In 2012, there were 240 individuals employed as private detectives in the state overall, which was projected to increase by 26.7% to 300 jobs by 2022.1 Similar average salaries were reported in metropolitan areas of the state in 2012, and the average salary for private investigators across the state in May 2015 was $44,930.2
+In this section, we provide statistics and information about the job outlook for private detectives and investigators in Iowa as a proxy for bounty hunters, because the Bureau of Labor Statistics (BLS) does not gather information on bounty hunting.
+In 2021, there were an estimated 70 individuals employed as private detectives in the state overall, with an average annual salary of $58,460.2 This was slightly below the national average salary for this occupation in 2021, which was $60,970.3 Jobs for private investigators in Iowa are projected to increase 27.8% through 2030, with a projected average of 20 annual job openings including replacements.4

-- Iowa Association of Private Investigators – Provides information on professional issues, training opportunities, and networking events.
+- Iowa Association of Private Investigators (IAPI): Provides information on professional issues, training opportunities, and networking events.

-2. Bureau of Labor Statistics, May 2015 State Occupational Employment and Wage Estimates, Iowa – https://www.bls.gov/oes/current/oes_ia.htm
+2. Bureau of Labor Statistics, May 2021 State Occupational Employment and Wage Estimates, Iowa: https://www.bls.gov/oes/current/oes_ia.htm